Moving at the speed of Learning: a case for mLearning and the iPod touch

 OCTOBER 15, 2009

 very silly of me, but introducing the philosophy of students taking responsibility for their learning (via personalised learning using the iPod touch) was probably the area I found I had least through through.
-Love to hear from others also seeking to add personalised and challenge-based ubiquitous learning to their school environs. explain concept to staff.
-3. Live and learn.

 Get some perspective… (a primer piece re: lofty ideals vs on the ground realities in regards to educational technology deployments)